albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 ![Access static field through class name](assets/images/Access%20static%20field%20through%20class%20name.png)

-## Access Control
+## Access control

-We know that the `Random` class prodicess a pseudo random sequence.
+We know that the `Random` class produces a pseudo random sequence.
 This means that a skilled attacker can predict the next number to be drawn after making several observations.

 Consider the following example.